MattCJones/optionset/README.rst

 .. code-block:: cpp

     nu = 1.5e-5; // air [m^2/s]
     //nu = 1e-6; // water [m^2/s]

-In the above text, the property of air will be read, since the line with water is commented out.
-To enable water instead, the user could simply switch which lines are commented.
-However, this task is often inconvenient, especially with many properties listed across multiple files.
-Alternatively, the following macros can be added to the comments to mark them as a parameters to be varied.
+In the above text, the property of water will be ignored, since the second line is commented out.
+To enable water instead of air, the user could simply switch which line is commented.
+However, this task is often inconvenient, especially with numerous variable properties listed across multiple files.
+Alternatively, the following macro instructions can be added to the commented part of the text to mark them as a parameters to be varied.

 .. code-block:: cpp

     nu = 1.5e-5; // air [m^2/s] ~nu air
     //nu = 1e-6; // water [m^2/s] ~nu water

 This setup allows the user to easily switch between air and water simulations without manually editing the dictionary file.
 On the command line, simply run,

 .. code-block:: bash

     $ optionset.py ~nu water

 and the dictionary file will be modified and re-written as,